DavidROliverBA/bac4-standalone/README.md

 - **Interactive Canvas**: Drag-and-drop interface for adding and positioning elements
 - **Pan and Zoom**: Navigate large diagrams easily with mouse controls
-- **Visual Distinction**: Different colors and icons for each element type
+- **Visual Distinction**: Different colours and icons for each element type
 - **Connection Lines**: Auto-routing relationship lines between elements
 - **Click-to-Edit**: Click any element to edit its properties inline
 - **Level-Aware Toolbar**: Shows only relevant element types for current C4 level